loyd/idr-ebr/README.md

 Since a fixed number of bits are set aside to use for storing the generation counter, the counter will wrap around after being incremented a number of times.
-To avoid situations where a returned index lives long enough to see the generation counter wrap around to the same value, it is good to be fairly generous when configuring the allocation of key bits.
+To avoid situations where a returned index lives long enough to see the generation counter wraps around to the same value, it is good to be fairly generous when configuring the allocation of key bits.

 [`loom`]: https://crates.io/crates/loom